iamvery/iamvery.github.com/_posts/2016-03-21-method-chaining-is-composition.md

 => ["FOO", "BAR"]
 ```

-It's harder to read the composition if there is more than one function being called.
+It's harder to read the composition when there is more than one function being called.

 ```elixir
 # composition.exs